SpaceCases/SpaceCases/README.md

 mv .env.example .env                                        # Rename .env.example to .env
 psql -U user -h host -d database_name -f src/sql/init.sql   # Run init.sql file to setup database
 ```
-Then use your preferred text editor of choice to edit the environment variables in `.env`.
+Then use your preferred text editor to edit the environment variables in `.env`.
 Once that is setup, you can run the bot:
 ```bash
 python main.py                                     # Run the bot
 ```

+## Commands

+`/register` - Create a SpaceCases bank account
+`/close` - Close your SpaceCases bank account
+`/balance` - View a user's bank account balance
+`/claim` - Claim your daily allowance
+`/transfer` - Transfer balance to another user
+`/inventory` - View a user's inventory or inspect a specific item from it
+`/sell` - Sell an item from your inventory
+`/open` - Open a container
+`/item` - View an item's information
+`/containers` - View a list of all openable containers